angus-c/wordy-extension/README.md

 ## Wordy Extension
 ### A word frequency util in a chrome extension

 Wordy lists all words on the current web page by usage frequency.

 ###Installation

 Drag [wordy-extension.crx](https://github.com/angus-c/wordy-extension/blob/master/wordy-extension.crx) to your chrome extensions page.
-I'll probably add it to the store at some point
+I'll probably add it to the store at some point.

 ###Usage